-However their newer premium Eclipse Pro-Matte sleeves are a major step in the right direction.
+However, their newer premium Eclipse Pro-Matte sleeves are a major step in the right direction.
 They are very durable, compared to most other sleeves.
 Their best feature is the ease of shuffling.

-- best shuffling feel
+- The best shuffling feel;

-- constant size
+- constant size;

-- great with double sleeves
+- great with double sleeves;

-- plenty of colors to choose from
+- plenty of colors to select from.

-- the color shades may vary slightly from pack to pack
+- the color shades may vary slightly from pack to pack;

-- foil cards don’t look very special in them
+- foil cards don’t look very special in them.

-Finally, our number one pick, the best MTG card sleeve on the market – Dragon Shiled Matte.
+Finally, our number one pick, the best MTG card sleeve on the market – Dragon Shield Matte.
 They will last you years.
 Honestly, we still have some Dragon Shields, that we bought more than five years ago, that work just fine.
 Although they do get dirtier after so much use, you can still clean them fairly easily.

-- the most durable sleeves on the market
+- The most durable sleeves on the market;

-- they come in different colors
+- they come in different colors;

-- you can get sleeves with art on them
+- you can get sleeves with art on them;

-- okay for shuffling
+- okay for shuffling;

-- cards don’t stick together when shuffling
+- cards don’t stick together when shuffling;

-- great customer support, contact them if your sleeves arrived damaged and they’ll replace them
+- great customer support, contact them if your sleeves arrived damaged, and they’ll replace them.

-- if you’re playing with double-sided cards like Delver of Secrets, you need the Black version, since others have slightly transparent backs
+- If you’re playing with double-sided cards like Delver of Secrets, you need the Black version, since others have slightly transparent backs.

-- a tiny bit bigger than other sleeves, which might be worse if your cards aren’t double sleeved
+- A tiny bit bigger than other sleeves, which might be worse if your cards aren’t double sleeved.

 Finally, if you want to know more about those sleeves, you can find Dragon Shield Sleeves Review here.